andycroll/andycroll.com/_posts/2012/2012-09-11-pay-equity-and-startups.markdown

 I'm gonna talk about this in terms of the 'self-interested' individual.
 This is *your* life and *your* career.

-This is merely my take and how my brain works, other opinions are availabile.
+This is merely my take and how my brain works, other opinions are available.

 ## Founders